 Bread flour (High-Grade or Strong Flour) for the dough.
 Bread flour has a higher protein content than plain, standard-grade or all-purpose flour.
 This extra gluten is what gives bread its texture.

-Brown sugar for sweetness and brown sugar also complements the warm spices in the bread dough.
+Light brown sugar for sweetness and brown sugar also complements the warm spices in the bread dough.
+Dark brown sugar can be used instead of light brown sugar.

 Plain flour, icing sugar, and milk create the crosses of the hot cross buns.